 The centerpiece of this structure is the Nuclear Nonproliferation Treaty (NPT).
 Under the terms of the NPT, the five declared nuclear weapons states - the United States, the United Kingdom, Russia, France and China - agreed "not in any way to assist" any non-weapons state to acquire nuclear weapons.
 They also agreed to reduce and eventually eliminate their own nuclear arsenals.
-The non-weapons states agreed not to develop nuclear weapons and to allow the International Atomic Energy Agency to inspect their nuclear facilities and materials to ensure that peaceful nuclear technology is not diverted to military purposes.
+Non-weapons states agreed not to develop nuclear weapons and to allow the International Atomic Energy Agency to inspect their nuclear facilities and materials to ensure that peaceful nuclear technology is not diverted to military purposes.
 The NPT also guarantees non-weapons states access to peaceful nuclear technology.
-Since the end of the cold war, participation in the NPT has been almost universal.
-Except for India and Pakistan, whose pursuit of nuclear weapons capabilities and 1998 tests of nuclear explosives are a principal nonproliferation concern, only Israel and Cuba have not signed the NPT.
+Since the end of the Cold War, participation in the NPT has been almost universal.
+Except for India and Pakistan, whose pursuit of nuclear weapons capabilities and 1998 tests of nuclear explosives are a principal nonproliferation concern, only Israel and Cuba have not signed the NPT, and in September 2002 Cuba announced that it planned to sign.